arunprasanna008/lookupservice/README.md

 14. output should be json

+# Enhancement Ideas
-● The size of the URL list could grow infinitely, how might you scale this beyond the memory capacity of this VM?
+- The size of the URL list could grow infinitely, how might you scale this beyond the memory capacity of this VM?
-● The number of requests may exceed the capacity of this VM, how might you solve that?
+- The number of requests may exceed the capacity of this VM, how might you solve that?
 Bonus if you implement this.
-● What are some strategies you might use to update the service with new URLs?
+- What are some strategies you might use to update the service with new URLs?
 Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes.